deepak481/Frontend-Interview-Quesitons/3 IntroToHooks.md

 - **Purpose:** Enable access to features like lifecycle methods, state management, and side effects in functional components without using classes.
 - **Benefits:** Cleaner, maintainable, and reusable code.

+### Hook Rules
+There are 3 rules for hooks:

+- Hooks can only be called inside React function - components.
+- Hooks can only be called at the top level of a component.
+- Hooks cannot be conditional

 ### Function Components with Hooks
 - **Advantages:**
   - Promote cleaner and more maintainable code.